robusta-dev/robusta/docs/configuration/configuring-sinks.rst

 Matches Can Be Lists Or Regexes
 ********************************************

-Every *match* rule supports both regular expressions and a list of exact values:
+*match* rules support both regular expressions and lists of exact values:

 .. code-block:: yaml